How it Works#

 ../_images/fig_novel_tree_view.png

-When in Novel Tree View mode, the project tree is replaced by an overview of your novel structure for a specific Novel root folder.
+When the application is in Novel Tree View mode, the project tree is replaced by an overview of your novel structure for a specific Novel root folder.
 Instead of showing individual documents, the tree now shows all headings of your novel text.
 This includes multiple headings within the same document.

-Each heading is indented according to the heading level.
+Each heading is indented according to the heading level, not its parent/child relationship to other elements of your project.
 You can open and edit your novel documents from this view as well.
 All headings contained in the currently open document should be highlighted in the view to indicate which ones belong together in the same document.

 Generally, the novel view should update when you make changes to the novel structure, including edits of the current document in the editor.
 The information is only updated when the automatic save of the document is triggered, or you manually press Ctrl+S to save changes.
 (You can adjust the auto-save interval in Preferences.)
 You can also regenerate the whole novel view by pressing the refresh button in the novel view header.